svne/JigMagga/README.md

           }
       ]

-Inside definition module you can notice the creation of "can fixture" for each item in the config fixtures list.
-Also in this module you can override some fixtures definition in order to create more complex logic.
+Inside the definition module you can notice the creation of "can fixture" for each item in the config fixtures list.
+Also in this module you can override some fixture definitions in order to create more complex logic.
 All features of can.fixture module could be found here [can.fixture](http://canjs.com/docs/can.fixture.html)

-The fixture file `jm/fixture/data/jm.json` should have the same JSON format as a real API call woud have.
+The fixture file `jm/fixture/data/jm.json` should have the same JSON format as a real API call would have.
 In the model nothing more has to be done.
 Every call to `GET /api/customers` will now automatically result in the content of the given file.
 The API isn't called any more.